Breed Insurance Guide

 Set the annual limit high enough to cover a major diagnosis

 Hypertrophic Cardiomyopathy (HCM) treatment for a Chartreux can reach $3,000.
-Set your annual limit at $10,000 minimum — unlimited is ideal for this breed.
+Set your annual limit at $10,000 minimum — the highest available limit is ideal for this breed.
 A low cap can be exhausted by a single serious event.

 05